benshimonz/V1/README.md

 Using aggregate entities in queries:

+* Aggregate entities are used in a similar manner to yellow entities
 * Adjacent relationship types should support at least one encapsulated entity type
 * Constraints cannot be defined for aggregate entities
 * Aggregate entities can't be counted. (e.g. the entity on the right of an “… n → …“ aggregations (L1C, LRM1, PRM1, LRM2, PRM2, LRMA3, LRM4 and PRM4) can't be an aggregate entity)